haroonalhadisk/haroonalhadisk.github.io/index.md

 ************************************************************************************************

-## When oening a website shows certifficate error or if the ime is not correctly configured :
+## When oening a website shows certifficate error or if the time is not correctly configured :

 	/etc/init.d/ntp stop
 	ntpd -q -g